iknowjason/Awesome-CloudSec-Labs/README.md

 [Thunder CTF](https://thunder-ctf.cloud/): Bring your own GCP account, 6 levels, practice attacking vulnerable cloud projects on GCP.

 ## Kubernetes

+[OWASP EKS Goat](https://eksgoat.kubernetesvillage.com):  An intentionally vulnerable AWS EKS environment simulating real‑world misconfigurations, IAM flaws, and pod breakout along with defense hands on lab.
+Includes 20+ attack‑defense labs you can deploy and practice hands‑on.

 [K8s Lan Party](https://www.k8slanparty.com/): To dive into a network full of misconfigurations and exploit vulnerabilities with the goal of conquering a Kubernetes cluster, with leaderboard and requires registration.